sheroze1123/BayesianInferenceDL/applications/thermal_fin/notes.md

 Improve performance
     - Use PETScMatrix only!

+# Reduced Order Modeling

 Learning ROM error
     - Architecture for regresion
     - Precompute dataset and use shuffle -COMPLETE-
     - CNNs on finite element nodes

-Universal Approximator Theorem
-    - Verify 5-parameter UAT (R^5 -> R continuous operator on a compact set.
-So increasing width should help)

 No affine decomposition case:
     If the parameter is a field, average per subfin.
 Gives you an affine decomposition.
     Get snapshots of each parameters, then take average k

-Gaussian field to model conductivity.
-Do log conductivity as it cond. is positive.
-Gaussian field to generate random conductivity fields Add noisy measurements
+# Machine Learning

+Universal Approximator Theorem
+    - Verify 5-parameter UAT (R^5 -> R continuous operator on a compact set.
+So increasing width should help)